Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

+# Debloat
+this is list of system apps that i have enabled

-# title
+# massive debloat

+after rooting i still decided to mess with debloat thingy, so here you go ^^

+remember that this breaks apps (obviously since this is massive), see FAQ below if you have any questions

+## Personal user

-package:android
+### package:android

+obviously bootloop (with no interactions) this is android's framework, deleting it for another user will also cause the personal user to soft-reboot every 5 minutes, better not mess with this

 package:com.android.location.fused // tested bootloop on Android 6, not sure about Android 14

-package:com.android.providers.settings // tested bootloop on work profile so it WILL be sure bootloop on personal user
+package:com.android.providers.settings // uninstalling on work profile will make it NOT start, probably will bootloop with no interactions

 package:com.android.settings // boot stuck - stuck on Logo

-package:com.android.settings.intelligence // needed for Launcher
+package:com.android.settings.intelligence // since Android 14 samsung decided to merge Finder with Launcher, uninstalling it will crash launcher

 package:com.android.shell // yeah you will not debloat with this uninstalled